damsgithub/myzuka-club.py/README.md

 Install:
 * install python 3 (tested with 3.6.2) if not already present on your distrib.
 For Windows, see here https://www.python.org/downloads/windows/
-* install required modules: BeautifulSoup4 and Pysocks.
+* install required modules.
 Use your standard repo for linux, for Windows do in an administrator command prompt

 ```sh
 python -m pip install BeautifulSoup4 Pysocks requests cfscrape
 ```

+Note: you don't need to install requests and cfscrape if you set "userequests" to "0" at the start of the script.
+They are only usefull if you want to download through Tor socks proxy due to cloudflare detecting the script as a bot.

 Usage:
 * Just give it an album or artist url from http://myzuka.club/ as argument, see below: